Audi 100: Audi 100 (C1, 1968–1976)

-In the United States the Audi 100 appeared in 1970 in LS guise, with a 115 hp SAE 1.8 liter engine and with either two or four doors.
+In the United States the Audi 100 appeared in 1970 in LS guise, becoming the first Audi model sold there.
+With a 115 hp SAE 1.8 liter engine and with either two or four doors.
 For 1972 the engine was enlarged to 1.9 liters, but the SAE net claimed power was down to 91 hp.
 A base and a GL model were added, as was an automatic transmission.
 For 1974 the lineup was again restricted to the 100 LS, while the larger safety bumpers were now fitted.
 Power increased to 95 hp for 1975, by changing to fuel injection.
 Standard equipment was improved accompanied by an increase in prices.
 In August 1977 the new Audi 5000 replaced the 100, although 537 leftover cars were sold in 1978.
 The coupé was not available in the United States.

 Audi 100, 200 and 5000 (C2, 1976–1982)

 The restyled C2 Audi 100 was launched in 1976, with an inline five-cylinder engine.
 It was initially a 136 PS engine offering "six-cylinder power and four-cylinder economy", later supplemented by less powerful versions.

 The Coupé was discontinued, but a five-door hatchback model, the 100 Avant, was launched in August 1977 as part of this generation.
 These Avant new models bore a liftback design similar to Volkswagen Passats from the era.The mainstay of the range remained the four-door sedan model.
 A two-door sedan version was offered, primarily on the domestic market, from February 1977, but by now there was little demand for large two-door sedans and thus only a few of these two-door Audi 100 C2s were sold.
 At the top of the line, the Audi 200 made its appearance at the 1979 Frankfurt Show, with fuel injected five cylinder engines in either naturally aspirated or turbocharged forms.

 At the end of September 1977, the Audi 100 became the manufacturer's first model to reach a production level of 1,000,000 units.
 The millionth Audi 100 was a hatchback Audi 100 Avant assembled not at the company's main Ingolstadt plant but to the west, at the Neckarsulm factory which, since the demise of the mainstream volume models from the NSU range, had been concentrating on providing additional production capacity for the fast selling Audi range.
 The 100 C2 effectively became a de facto successor to the similarly sized NSU Ro80 which ceased production in 1977, and the NSU name gradually disappeared from the public consciousness - eventually being erased from the company name completely in 1985 when Audi NSU Auto Union AG renamed itself Audi AG.

 Engines available outside of North America included: